Menu Audio Description Project

 Getting down to how we actually list studio names, we take some shortcuts.
 For the well known studios like the former 20th Century Fox and Universal Studios Home Entertainment, we cut down the titles as much as we can.
 We think you understand Fox, Universal, Disney, DreamWorks, etc., without spelling out their full legal names.
 For lesser known studios, we carry a longer name, like Highland Film Group or MarVista Entertainment.
 And just to cover this, while many sites say Warner Bros., we just say Warner Bros without the period.

 Now how about genres?
-Initially we tried to consolidate to 9 genres per service to fit across the screen; but when this became impractical, we introduced a button to display all a service's titles by genre, and let the number increase as necessary, though still doing some consolidation.
+Initially we tried to consolidate to 9 genres per service to fit across the screen as navigation links; but when this became impractical, we introduced a button to display all a service's titles by genre, and let the number increase as necessary, though still doing some consolidation.
 A simple example of consolidation is using the genre Kids & Family, converting any of the following to it: Kids, Family, Children, Children's Television.
 We do this consolidation to make it easier for you to find all films of a certain genre easily, without knowing all the variations possible.

 The current website limits services to only one genre per film or series.
 We realize this is limiting, and we are working on expanding this later in 2024.